ayogenthiran/ayogenthiran.github.io/_posts/2025-04-27-citeright-rag-literature-review.md

 To address this challenge, I developed **CiteRight**, an AI-powered literature review generator that leverages **Retrieval Augmented Generation (RAG)**.
 With minimal input—just a paper title and a problem statement—CiteRight can generate a structured, high-quality literature review in minutes.

-In this post, I’ll walk you through the journey of building CiteRight, its architecture, key technologies used, and how it transforms academic research workflows.
+In this post, I'll walk you through the journey of building CiteRight, its architecture, key technologies used, and how it transforms academic research workflows.

 ## What is Retrieval-Augmented Generation (RAG)?